 Please see our “Recommended Packing List,” available here.
 As is always the case, the lighter you pack, the happier you’ll be – though this is clearly a challenge any time ski/expedition gear is involved.
-There are a couple of options for storing gear in Karakol and Ichke-Jergez so you don’t have to lug your travel gear and other non-essentials up to the yurt.
-Porters/animal support can be made available for an additional cost if you’d like to enjoy the tour to the yurt without much strain.
+There are a couple of options for storing gear in Karakol and Ichke-Jergez so you don’t have to lug your travel gear and other non-essentials up to the yurts.
+Horse transport for a normal amount of group gear is included in our guided cost.
+Additional horses (for more than the normal amount of group gear ) can be hired at an additional cost.

-While you don’t need to be ready to run a marathon, the better your physical condition the more you’ll be able to enjoy all that Kyrgyzstan’s beautiful mountains have to offer.
+Our daily tours can be quite challenging – up to +900m vertical gain/3 or more hrs of ski touring and bootpacking to get to any of our summits, and we’ll oftentimes try to link up multiple tours in a day.
+The better your physical condition, the more you’ll be able to enjoy all that our beautiful mountains have to offer.
 Try to alternate some cardio and strength training at least 4 times a week in the months leading up to your 40 Tribes adventure.

 Independent Travelers and all Self-Guided groups will meet with a 40 Tribes guide/representative at a pre-arranged location in Karakol the day BEFORE your reservation start date.
 40 Tribes Travelers will be met by a 40 Tribes guide/representative and driver upon arrival at Manas International Airport in Bishkek.

-Karakol is approximately 5 1/2-6 hours from Bishkek by road, depending on the type of vehicle, route choice, and conditions along the way.
+Karakol is approximately 5.5-6 hours from Bishkek, or 6-6.5 hours from Bishkek’s Manas International Airport…depending on the type of vehicle, route choice, and conditions along the way.
 The northern route (follows the northern edge of Lake Issyk-Kul) is the more popular winter route.
-The southern route is arguably more spectacular, but requires an additional 1-1 1/2 hours of driving time.
-Ichke-Jergez village is a short 35-40km further east from Karakol.
+The southern route is a bit more spectacular, but requires an additional 1-1.5 hours of driving time.
+Ichke-Jergez village is a short 30km further east from Karakol.

-Touring from the village to the yurt takes anywhere from 2-3 hours, depending on conditions, the group’s level of fitness, and the number of times we stop along the way to visit with villagers.
-The skintrack, about 6km (4mi) in length, ascends gently and consistently from 1,800m to 2,650m (5,900ft to 8,700ft) along a well-established horse trail that is utilized year-round by locals.
-Participants can travel to the yurt on horseback, or, for those who prefer to tour but would rather not shoulder a full load, horses can be hired to porter gear.
+The tour from the village to the yurts takes anywhere from 2-3 hours depending on conditions, the group’s level of fitness, and the number of times we stop along the way to drink vodka with local hunters The skintrack, about 6km (4mi) in length, ascends gently and consistently from 1,900m to 2,650m (6,230ft to 8,700ft) alongside a well-established horse trail that is utilized year-round by villagers.
+Horse transport for group gear is included in both our guided and self-guided costs.